bhrutledge/resume/brian-rutledge-resume.md

 I have been writing and using software to solve problems for over 15 years.
 I was an embedded software engineer for three years, then left the industry in 2005 to pursue people-oriented work.
 I was fortunate to find it at a large bike shop, where I enjoyed the flow of a variety roles, from selling bikes to administering software.
 In 2014, I made the switch to professional web development, with a focus on exercising my skills with like-minded people working to speed the adoption of renewable energy.
 In my free time, I have expanded my software development skills by building responsive websites back-to-front.
 I enjoy studying software systems and explaining how they work.

-## Skills and Technologies
+## Key Skills and Technologies

-Adapting, Analyzing, Assimilating, Coding, Communicating, Debugging, Editing, Explaining, Programming, Researching, Teaching, Testing, Troubleshooting
+Adapting, Analyzing, Assimilating, Coding, Communicating, Debugging, Documenting, Editing, Explaining, Programming, Researching, Teaching, Testing, Troubleshooting

 **Software Development:** Python, JavaScript, SQL, Git, Linux/Unix, Data Engineering, Test-Driven Development, Virtual Machines, Docker

 **Web Development:** Django, Flask, REST APIs, Celery, Selenium, Vue, Vuex, Webpack, jQuery, Backbone, D3, Charts, Maps, HTML, SASS, CSS, BEM, Bootstrap, Markdown, Deployment, Responsive Design, Typography, Photography

-## Experience
+## Professional Experience

 ### EnergySage, Inc.
 Boston, MA

-*World's first and largest online marketplace for solar panel installation, built on Django and deployed on AWS*
+*The first and largest online marketplace for solar panel installation, built on Django and deployed on AWS*

 #### Developer
 2014-Present

-- Improved documentation, dependency management, and database fixtures for Django development environment
+- Designed and developed a Django REST Framework API, admin interface, and Vue front-end for consumers to browse and filter solar loans, with click-through monetization
 - Advocated for, coordinated, and contributed to the adoption of the Vue framework for developing a complex single-page app to implement a new consumer experience
-- Designed and developed a Django REST Framework API, admin interface, and Vue front-end for consumers to browse solar loans
-- Designed, developed, and maintained a Django application for pushing consumer data to solar installer CRMs, e.g. Salesforce
+- Developed and maintained a GitHub repository for reproducible data engineering and analysis with the Jupyter Notebook and related Python libraries
+- Improved dependency management, documentation, and database fixtures for the Django development environment
+- Coordinated and contributed to two major Django upgrades between LTS releases
+- Developed revamps of core user interfaces, such as consumers comparing quotes online and installers managing leads, using Backbone and jQuery
+- Developed an interface to give solar installers insight into their behavior compared to competitors, using Chart.js for interactive charts and Python for data aggregation
+- Developed and deployed a responsive IFrame [widget][widget] for partners to [embed][dsire] in their content, using JavaScript, Webpack, and Netlify
+- Developed a Django application for consumers to browse [smart energy products][smart], with click-through monetization, and a front-end editing mode to allow non-technical staff to maintain categories and products
+- Introduced the BEM naming convention to improve SASS and HTML organization
-- Integrated the Django CMS project to streamline content creation and edits, and instructed staff on its usage
+- Integrated the Django CMS project to streamline content creation and edits by non-technical staff, and instructed staff on its usage
-- Integrated with the HubSpot API to sync our user database, enabling marketing and sales workflows
-- Developed a revamp of the core consumer experience of comparing quotes online, using Backbone and jQuery
-- Developed the [primary registration page][start] for consumers, using Pandas and Leaflet
-- Developed [interactive maps and tables][solar] of solar data for states, using Pandas and D3
+- Developed [interactive maps and tables][solar] of solar data for states, using D3 for visualization and Pandas for data aggregation
+- Developed the [primary registration page][start] for consumers, using Leaflet for mapping and Pandas for data aggregation
-- Developed self-serve, periodic, and on-demand data exports for staff, partners, installers, and media using SQL and Pandas
+- Developed self-serve, periodic, and on-demand CSV exports for staff, installers, partners, and media using SQL and Pandas
-- Built and maintained a GitHub repository for reproducible data engineering and analysis with the Jupyter Notebook and related Python libraries
+- Integrated with the HubSpot API to sync the Django user database, enabling marketing and sales workflows
+- Designed and developed a Django application for pushing consumer data to solar installer CRMs, e.g. Salesforce
+- Contributed to the growth of the development team through interviews, technical onboarding, code review, and knowledge sharing
-- Regularly participated in and influenced project planning & design discussions with stakeholders
+- Coordinated, contributed to, and influenced project planning & design discussions with stakeholders
 - Built HubSpot workflows, emails, and landing pages to automate business processes and support marketing efforts
 - Provided tech support and vendor coordination for networking, phones, and Google Apps